Do you often wonder why people develop allergies?

 It is a known fact that millions of Americans suffer from nasal allergies.
 Nasal allergies are known as hay fever, which symptoms typically transpire from being near fragrant flowers, trees, grasses, and shrubs.
 However, fragrant flowers are not the cause of hay fever.

-Our ear, nose, and throat specialists in Lawrenceville and Johns Creek, GA can determine the underling causes for your allergies.
+Our ear, nose, and throat specialists and allergists in Lawrenceville and Johns Creek, GA can determine the underling causes for your allergies.
 We can setup a management plan to improve your daily life.

 drugs/medications (i.e. penicillin)